zeditor01/Z25A/PSI_hooli.md

 This is the hooli test sample.

 1. Order the PSI Serverpac
-2. Download the Serverpac to ZFS
+2. Define the PSI and Download the Serverpac from ShopZ Download Server to ZFS
-3. Invoke the z/OSMF dialog to deploy the hooli PSI
+3. Invoke the z/OSMF Deployment dialog to deploy the hooli PSI

 ## 1. Order a PSI Serverpac. ( Classic CDC for IMS )